larus-breeze/hw_sensor/pcb/README.md

 - No HM-19 Bluetooth.
 Hard to get and not everyone is happy with the functionality HM-19.
 Wifi instead of bluetooth?
 A TCP or UDP connection to XCSOAR is easy.
 - Alternative ESP32-WROOM-32U with external Antenna for 2.4Ghz / Bluetooth.
 Connected via several UARTs, Could even be used to flash the
   STM32F4 via WIFI! => Connect STM32 UART, Boot-0 and Reset for Bootloader flashing?
 Attention: 400mA peak consumption ESP32 in Wifi Mode.
 Additional UART USB Adapter for ESP32 flashing or rely on WIFI flashing?
-  Example for WIFI / TCP: https://github.com/AlphaLima/ESP32-Serial-Bridge
+  Example for WIFI / TCP: https://github.com/AlphaLima/ESP32-Serial-Bridge Connection of two smartphones simultaneously in a double seater possible.
 - Redesigned 3.3VA supply.
 3.3VA AM1117 maximum input voltage is 15V.
 The safety margin is small here!
 3.3VA filtering is not optimal.
 A 100Ohm + 220nF just at the analog voltage regulator input.
   Is a separate analog voltage regulator mandatory or can it be replaced with a C-L-C filter?
 Check https://www.youtube.com/watch?v=aVUqaB0IMh4 for 3.3VA Pi Network and Crystal
 - CAN2 for update via inbuild bootloader.